Axiomata

 The Wound

-You picked up the shard still wet from where they broke it.
-Evidence.
+You picked up the shard while it was still dripping.
+Proof.
 That was years ago.
 Your fist has not opened since.
 First the fingers curled for protection.
 Then for proof.
-Then the tendons locked, skin grew over, and one morning you woke with your palm fused to glass – no longer holding it, but held by it.
-A slow seep, staining everything you touch.
-You greet the world with your knuckles now, certain that opening your hand means losing the only evidence you were wronged.
+Then the tendons locked, the skin grew over, and one morning you woke with your palm fused to glass, no longer holding it, but held by it.
+Blood on every door handle, every page you've tried to turn.
+You greet the world knuckles–first, certain that opening means losing the only proof you were ever cut.

 The Path

-Look at your hand: knuckles white, tendons locked, skin cracked where it fused to glass.
-Your own blood – still warm – feeding a memory that went cold years ago.
+Look at your hand.
+Knuckles white, skin cracked where it fused to glass.
+Your blood – still warm – feeds a memory that went cold years ago.
 They cut you once.
 You have cut yourself every morning since.
 Unclenching will hurt.
 The skin will tear where it grew over the glass.
-The alternative is finishing their work: dying with your fist still closed around glass they forgot existed.
+Or you finish their work for them – die with your fist still closed around glass they forgot existed.
 Your fingers open.
 One by one.
-The shard falls – a small sound, too small for what it cost.
-You flinch anyway, as if it could still cut.
-Air touches the wound.
-Open and raw, then warm.
-Then nothing but the world, the pain not sharp but hollow.
-The palm is scarred.
-It will always be scarred.
-But for the first time in years, your palm remembers what it was made for: opening.
+The shard falls – hardly a sou?
+The palm wears its scar.
+It always will.
+But the hand is open.

 The Shadow

-Not everyone opens.
-Some grip until the glass becomes them – shard fused to bone.
-The Collector of Shards wakes each morning with the fist already raised – his credential, his evidence.
+Some hands would rather heal around the glass.
+The Resolute wakes each morning with his fist already raised – his credential, his evidence.
 In every conversation the hand rises; in every silence the wound speaks.
 He gathers others who bleed of similar glass.
-Together they compare cuts, compete over whose wound runs deepest.
+Together they compare cuts, argue whose runs deepest.
 Anyone whose wound has closed is suspect; anyone who speaks of release is a traitor.
 Some nights the fist feels like prison.
 By morning the feeling has passed and the hand rises again.
-He cannot imagine who he would be with empty hands.
-Another refuses not by clutching but by burying.
-She pushes the shard past feeling, past memory, and builds her life on top.
+He cannot imagine who he would be with empty hands. ❖ The Serene pushes the shard past feeling, past memory, and builds her life on top.
 I have healed, she tells herself.
-I have released.
 She smiles with a palm that looks open but will not uncurl.
-She marries, raises children, assembles a life so ordinary it could belong to anyone – and it does, because she is not in it.
-The self that held the glass is buried with it – the self that smiles does not remember her name.
-The wound returns anyway – as rage she does not name.
-Her children learn the days her eyes turn glass.
-They learn the silence that means not today.
-She dies still smiling.
-Her children, cleaning out the house, will find no photographs from before.
+Marries, raises children, assembles a life so ordinary it could belong to anyone, even though she is not in it.
+She buried herself with it.
+The wound returns anyway – as rage she cannot name.
+Her children map the days her eyes turn to glass.
+Their spines memorise the silence that means not today.
+They learn to read the weather of a smile that never changes – and one day, they stop reading.
+Her children, cleaning out the house, find no photographs from before.
+Only glass, held in the shape of a fist that never opened.

 The Cut